josh2001powell/Neural-Network-from-Scratch/README.txt

   - Learn the limitations of a NN and the basic process.
   - Learn accuracy increase from different optimisations.
-  - Learn NN timescale and how benefitial excessive training.
+  - Learn NN timescale and how beneficial excessive training.
   - I am hoping to match my model within a few percentage to comparitive model.
   - Compare to other MLMs for my premier league predicitons project.